Acting CJN Muhammad Raises Alarm Over Plot To Destabilize Judiciary

-The Acting Chief Justice of Nigeria (CJN) Justice Tanko Muhammad has raised the alarm over a plot to destabilize the Judiciary in the country.
+The Acting Chief Justice of Nigeria (CJN) Justice Tanko Muhammad has raised the alarm over a plot to destabilize the Nigerian Judiciary.

-Justice Muhammad, has, however, urged, Judges to stand and protect its integrity.
+Justice Muhammad has, however, urged Judges to stand and protect the integrity of the third arm of government.

 “As your lordships take the oath of office as Chairmen and Members of the Election Petition Tribunals, let me remind you that this oath is a solemn appeal to Almighty God,” he said.